Tom Daschle: House of Representatives (1979–1987)

+Daschle during the Northern State University Homecoming Parade in Aberdeen, 1978.

 In 1978 Daschle was elected to the United States House of Representatives at the age of 31, winning the race by a margin of 139 votes, following a recount, out of more than 129,000 votes cast.
 Daschle served four terms in the House of Representatives and quickly became a part of the Democratic leadership.

 Although Daschle was not seeking the vice presidency, (Note: Daschle would only have been 33 on Inauguration Day in 1981; two years below the Constitutional minimum age of 35 for a President or Vice-President) he received 10 (0.30%) delegate votes for Vice President of the United States at the 1980 Democratic National Convention.
 Several others also received protest votes, but incumbent Vice President Walter Mondale was nevertheless renominated easily.